 NCOA’s National Institute of Senior Centers (NISC) offers the nation’s only National Senior Center Accreditation Program.

 To advance the quality of senior centers nationwide, NISC developed the program with nine standards of excellence for senior center operations.
 These standards serve as a guide for all senior centers to improve their operations today—and position themselves for the future.
+Read the introduction to our Standards & Accreditation manual for more insights on what it takes to achieve accreditation.
+NOTE: This is not the full manual for accreditation.
+NISC members can download the manual from NISC Crossroads.

 Why get accredited?